Recruitment Strategy

 Recruit Staff Taskforce

-I never found out who decided this, but the Recruit Staff Taskforce before I joined was told to update the Work With Us section of our website as a tactic to recruit staff.
+The Recruit Staff Taskforce was told to update the Work With Us section of our website to increase incoming field staff.

 The hypothesis was that the website wasn’t very good at explaining what campus ministry was and so people weren’t interested.